-Codes for Insured Crop Definition Use Only When - Deminion osc omy when FC 1 st insured Crop acreage for which no other multiple cropping code applies and 100% indemnity is applicable Example: First insured crop unit 0001-0001BU is 80.0 acres of wheat (Field A, 30.0 acres and Field B, 50.0 acres.)
-The unit suffers a loss.
-However, only Field B contributed to the unit loss.
-The acres in Field A did not.
-The AIP accepts the insured's certification that no 2 nd crop will be planted on Field B and that soybeans (2 nd crop) will be planted on Field A. Even if the soybeans (2 nd crop) planted in Field A suffers an insurable loss, the 1 st crop acreage on these 30.0 acres would receive 100% indemnity.
+Codes for Insured Crop Definition Use Only When Loss Lines Deminion Use Omy When FC 1 st insured Example: First insured crop unit 0001-0001BU is 80.0 acres of Crop acreage wheat (Field A, 30.0 acres and Field B, 50.0 acres.) for which no The unit suffers a loss.
+However, only Field B other multiple contributed to the unit loss.
+The acres in Field A did cropping code not.
+The AIP accepts the insured's certification that applies and no 2 nd crop will be planted on Field B and that 100% soybeans (2 nd crop) will be planted on Field A. Even indemnity is if the soybeans (2 nd crop) planted in Field A suffers applicable an insurable loss, the 1 st crop acreage on these 30.0 11 acres would receive 100% indemnity.
 Therefore, at the time unit 0001-0001BU wheat indemnity is paid, 50.0 acres would be coded as NS, and the 30.0 acres would be coded as FC, indicating the insured is paid 100% on the entire unit.
-The FC code cannot be used when all of the first crop acres were planted to a second crop, unless some of the 1 st crop acres were not subject to an indemnity SC Subsequent, if PP) Acreage reduction.
-This insured crop was planted on the same acreage of the 1 st insured crop (planted or prevented from planting) within the same crop year, and if the 1 st insured crop acreage was planted acreage, the indemnity for the 2 nd crop acreage was not waived.
+The FC code cannot be used when all of the first crop acres were planted to a second crop, unless some of the 1 st crop acres were not subject to an indemnity reduction.
+SC 2 nd Crop (or This insured crop was planted on the same acreage of the 1 st 1 ' insured crop (planted or prevented from planting) within the same crop year, and if the 1 st insured crop acreage was planted acreage, the indemnity for the 2 nd crop acreage was not waived.
 Note: This also applies to subsequent crop acreage that is double crop PP acreage.
-The indemnity for 2 nd crop acreage cannot be waived if the SW Acreage Insured - Indemnity Waived insurable loss on the 1st insured crop was PP. (1) The acreage for the entire unit is 2nd crop acreage for which the indemnity is waived.
-(2) The acreage on this claim unit has both 1st insured crop planted acreage and the 2nd crop acreage indemnity is waived, or Indemnity cannot be waived when the first insured crop has payable PP Payment.
-(3) The acreage on this claim unit has 2 nd crop acreage on which part of the 2 nd crop acreage indemnity is waived and some of it is not.
-The indemnity waiver is based on the unit structure for each individual 1 st insured crop unit that contains 2 nd crop acreage.
+The indemnity for 2 nd crop acreage cannot be waived if the insurable loss on the 1 st insured crop was PP. SW 1 (1) The acreage for the entire unit is $2^{nd}$ crop acreage for which Acreage the indemnity is waived.
+Insured - Indemnity (2) The acreage on this claim unit has both 1 st insured crop Waived planted acreage and the 2 nd crop acreage indemnity is waived, or Indemnity cannot be (3) The acreage on this claim unit has 2 nd crop acreage on waived when which part of the 2 nd crop acreage indemnity is waived and the first some of it is not. insured crop has payable The indemnity waiver is based on the unit structure for each PP Payment. individual 1 st insured crop unit that contains 2 nd crop acreage.